jeremytammik/WinTooltip/README.md

 ![WinTooltip custom tooltip in Revit](img/wintooltip_2017_single.png "WinTooltip custom tooltip in Revit")

-If you are lucky, WinCoords and Revit will agree on what element you are pointing at and both display information about the same item simultaneously:
+If you are lucky, WinTooltip and Revit will agree on what element you are pointing at and both display information about the same item simultaneously:

 ![Simultaneous Revit and WinTooltip tooltips](img/wintooltip_2017_duplicate.png "Simultaneous Revit and WinTooltip tooltips")